zio/zio-http/docs/dsl/response.md

 Response.notFound("The requested resource could not be found!")
 ```

-If we want to create a response with more specific status code, we can use the `status` method.
+If we want to create a response with a more specific status code, we can use the `status` method.
 It takes a `Status` as a parameter and returns a new `Response` with the corresponding status code:

 ```scala mdoc:compile-only
 Response.status(Status.Continue)